Haz-15/Assignment-2/README.md

    ####HTTP and DNS manage the sending and receiving of web files or anything on the web.
    ####TCP/IP Address break down and transport information in small packet.
    -	Packets are made up of binary sequences of 1’s and 0’s and then are physically sent.

+   Private data can be kept secret through encryption – the scrambling or changing a message to hide the originally text.
+Decryption work in the opposite.
+   -	Encryption is made of 256 bit